Different types of Psychology, Edinburgh, Falkirk, Dublin, Glasgow

 Psychoanalysts use some or many of the psychoanalytic models, which normally are more firmly adhered to then by psychotherapists or counsellors, but often share roots in Freud, Lacan, Jung, Klein and so on.

 I (Stuart) realise that the above is only my opinion and not everyone will agree.
 Hopefully it is thought provoking at least, and informative at best.
-My views are coloured by havining initially trained in psychoanalytic and hypnotherapy based work, then coaching and teaching therapy, then humanistic based, then theological including Eastern, then Western (including a MSc) and then more Eastern.
+My views are coloured by having initially trained in multi modal :psychoanalytic and hypnotherapy based, coaching and teaching therapy, humanistic based, and cognitive behavioural, and then later theological including Eastern, then Western (including a MSc) and then more Eastern.
 My personal standpoint remains psychoanalytic and over time I have become more convinced of the position held by critics including Laing, Lacan and Foucault.

 Contact via the contact us page HERE

 International Council of psychotherapists